canonical/zookeeper-operator/docs/content/tutorial/cleanup.md

 # Clean up

 This is the last part of the Apache ZooKeeper charmed operator tutorial about clean up of used resources.
-Make sure to complete instruction from the [Use](use) page before reading further.
+Make sure to complete instruction from the [Integrate](integrate) page before reading further.

 ## Destroy the Apache ZooKeeper application